johnston9/MS3-Shot-Caller/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking we make a copy of the GitHub Repository.

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/johnston9/MS3-Shot-Caller)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository just above the "Settings" button on the menu, click the "Fork" Button.
-3. You should now have a copy of the original repository in your GitHub account.
+3. This will create a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/johnston9/MS3-Shot-Caller)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open Git Bash
+4. Open Git Bash.
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Set the current working directory to the location where you want the cloned directory to be made.
-6. Type `git clone`, and then paste the URL you copied in Step 3.
+6. Type git clone, and then paste the URL copied above.
-7. Press Enter.
-Your local clone will be created.
+7. Press enter and a local clone will be created.

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.